-aims at setting up an innovative framework to investigate the mechanisms and characteristics of the commercial trade system during the Roman Empire.
-The main objective of EPNet is to create an interdisciplinary experimental laboratory %(the project team includes specialists from Social Sciences and Humanities and from Physical, and Computer Sciences) %%let's assume that it's include in ``interdisciplinary''

-for the exploration, validation and falsification of existing theories, and for the formulation of new ones.
-This approach is made possible by (i) a large dataset of existing empirical data about Roman amphorae and their associated epigraphy %(Fig.1) if we add that we need to add the figure, but maybe we can skip it also?

-that has been created during the last 2 decades and (ii) the front line theoretical research done by historians on the political and economic aspects of the Roman trade system.

-The computational infrastructure of the EPNet project takes the form of a ``Virtual Research Environment'' offering: (i) a conceptual layer (ontology) driving the access to datasets stored into fragmented, heterogeneous and distributed digital repositories; (ii) a platform for sharing of expert knowledge on characterisation, typology and dating of Roman Empire epigraphies/artefacts; (iii) dedicated data visualisations and analytics tools, such as statistical inference and computer-based simulation.
-By taking into consideration the design and development of such a computational infrastructure, the EPNet epistemological framework we are working with is aiming to address three main problems: (i) structuring and making accessible large collections of data through the Web, (ii) providing a formally defined, unambiguous, framework for analysing the data and exporting them in a way that can be further manipulated by computer simulation algorithms, and complex network analysis, and (iii) making each collection of data integrable with other complementary data sources.
+The computational infrastructure of the EPNet project takes the form of a ``Virtual Research Environment'' offering: (i) a conceptual layer (ontology) driving the access to datasets stored into fragmented, heterogeneous and distributed digital repositories; (ii) a platform for sharing of expert knowledge on characterisation, typology and dating of Roman Empire artefacts; (iii) dedicated data visualisations and analytics tools, such as statistical inference and computer-based simulation.
+By taking into consideration the design and development of such a computational infrastructure, the EPNet epistemological framework is aiming to address three main problems: (i) structuring and making accessible large collections of data through the Web, (ii) providing a formally defined, unambiguous, framework for analysing the data and exporting them in a way that can be further manipulated by computer simulation algorithms and complex network analysis, and (iii) making each collection of data integrable with other complementary data sources.

 \end{document}